HBO Max: Max Originals

-Original content produced will be under the banner Max Originals, including series, films, and specials.
+Original content produced would be under the banner Max Originals, including series, films, and specials.
 Original episodic content is released weekly, eschewing the "binge" format made popular by Netflix.
 Kevin Reilly stated this was to ensure that originals would remain in the spotlight for extended periods, by letting said shows "breathe" as opposed to "fading quickly after a binge and burn".
 He also noted that the weekly schedule helped to drive the success of past HBO shows like Succession and Chernobyl which they co-produced with Sky UK, and became hits precisely due to their staying power.

 A slate of 31 original series were planned for its first year, with plans to expand to 50 for its next year, but production timelines may have been interrupted by the COVID-19 pandemic.
 Max also has podcasts about the films and TV series on the service.
 It also produces original podcasts exclusively for the service, with Batman: The Audio Adventures being the first.

 Syndication

-New Warner Bros.-produced television series that have premiered on The CW since the 2019–20 season beginning with Batwoman, Nancy Drew and Katy Keene (which was cancelled in July 2020) will have their past seasons placed on HBO Max about a month after the season finale airs on television (streaming rights to existing series remains with Netflix under an existing deal).
+New Warner Bros.-produced television series that have premiered on The CW since the 2019–20 season beginning with Batwoman and Nancy Drew would have their past seasons placed on HBO Max about a month after the season finale airs on television (streaming rights to existing series remains with Netflix under an existing deal).
+Katy Keene left HBO Max on July 9, 2025.
 Although the All American spin-off, All American: Homecoming, which premiered on the CW in 2022, was placed on Netflix with its parent show.
 On July 9, 2019, HBO Max acquired the U.S. streaming rights to Friends in a $425 million deal, and on September 17, 2019, acquired the U.S. streaming rights to The Big Bang Theory, as part of a deal that also extends TBS's off-network rights to the series through 2028.